 The program will include the following components for each cohort:

-Large-group retreats: In addition to peer mentorship, the Center’s Thriving in Ministry programming includes three retreats attended by all peer group participants.
-We will host three large-group retreats for peer group members to attend at the beginning, middle, and end of their 15 months together.
+Large-group retreats: In addition to peer mentorship, the Center’s Thriving in Ministry programming includes two retreats attended by all peer group members at the beginning and end of their 15 months together.
 These retreats ensure that participants will encounter important role models and mentors beyond the composition of their own peer group.
 These role models and mentors will be experienced senior and solo pastors, scholars, coaches, or consultants brought in as facilitators, preachers, teachers, panelists, and guest participants.
 These retreats are also where peer group members will connect with a larger body of clergy, expanding the sense of belongingness, and the opportunities to develop authentic friendships across both geographic and denominational lines.
 Finally, the retreats will include education and opportunities for reflection around personal and communal well-being.
 The final retreat each cohort participates in will be a pilgrimage experience, allowing participants to end their time in the program with a focus on spiritual practices, personal discernment, and renewal.

 Restorative activities: We will provide funds to support clergy participants’ engagement in “restorative niches” and/or time away with “significant other(s)” who are important in their lives.
 Research indicates that participation in a “restorative niche” - something one does well, in which one can acquire a sense of mastery, and which one does for the joy of the thing itself - are highly beneficial in reducing burnout, exhaustion, and stress.
 Restorative niches might include activities such as piano lessons, a gym program, or an art class.
 Strong, positive relationships with individuals who are emotionally significant and invested in one’s life - family and friends - also fosters pastoral thriving.
 Providing funding and encouragement to support engagement with these activities and relationships is key to nurturing clergy, especially in seasons of transition when their pastoral identity is being discerned and developed anew.